samrosin/dscap/data-application/data/README.md

 the original with the synthetic data.
 These are saved in `original-vs-synthetic-data/`.

 The above Rscripts use data sets as input that cannot be shared.
-Hence, none of these Rscripts cannot be rerun by other researchers.
-The output data file of `generate-synthetic-data.R` (i.e., `processed_data_synthetic.csv`) is not included in this repo because it is too large.
-It is a simulated data set and can thus be shared.
+Hence, none of these Rscripts can be rerun by other researchers.
+The data file output by `generate-synthetic-data.R` (i.e., `processed_data_synthetic.csv`) is not included in this repo because it is too large but it can be shared as it is a simulated data set.
 This file is shared as a supplementary file of the manuscript.

 # Data

-`processed_data_synthetic.csv` contains the following variables:
+`processed_data_synthetic.csv` (and `processed_data.csv`) contains the following variables:

 * `A`.
 For placebo patients from any trial, we have `A = 0`.
 For vaccine patients, `A` varies from `1` to `8` where each integer corresponds to a different trial (or